 The Industry Consulting Committee

-The ICC consists of eight to twelve members, including representatives from the two main stakeholder organisations (Western Sydney University and HIAL), influential leaders from tertiary education, vocation and training, government, business, communications and/or community sectors; who are committed to contributing to the Facility's objectives.
+The ICC consists of eight to twelve members, including representatives from the two main stakeholder organisations (Western Sydney University and HIA), influential leaders from tertiary education, vocation and training, government, business, communications and/or community sectors; who are committed to contributing to the Facility's objectives.
 The ICC is Chaired by Mr Graeme Smith from Protected Cropping Australia.

 - Establish bench marks in productivity, water use, energy efficiency for key crops

 - Investigate contrasting greenhouse cladding materials on light, crop growth and energy balance